 CLASSIFICATION MINE EMPLOYEES AT RISK (This list is not exhaustive) i.
 Very high risk a) Intensive Care Unit b) Occupational health practitioners conducting cough inducing procedures, e.g. spirometry. c) HCWs collecting specimens for diagnosis of COVID-19, e.g. throat swabs. d) Ambulance personnel that do intubation into trachea. e) Health Care Employees (HCWs) that do removal of cardio- respiratory organs for autopsy. ii.
-High risk a) HCWs that examine employees (at Occupational health centres, medical stations and other places with potential to be in contact with a COVID-19 patient (known and unknown), ambulance drivers transporting the sick.

-b) c) Underground employees who are in confined environments during waiting to be transported, during transportation to underground and to various working stations.
-Security staff at high volume access points or conducting temperature checks and/or alcohol testing. d) Health and Safety reps during investigation of underground working sites e) Hospital waste cleaners f) Change room attendants g) Cleaners involved in workplace disinfection e.g. Following the removal of a PUI and underground sanitation employees. iii.
+High risk a) HCWs that examine employees (at Occupational health centres, medical stations and other places with potential to be in contact with a COVID-19 patient (known and unknown), ambulance drivers transporting the sick. b) Underground employees who are in confined environments during waiting to be transported, during transportation to underground and to various working stations. c) Security staff at high volume access points or conducting temperature checks and/or alcohol testing. d) Health and Safety reps during investigation of underground working sites e) Hospital waste cleaners f) Change room attendants g) Cleaners involved in workplace disinfection e.g. Following the removal of a PUI and underground sanitation employees. iii.
 Medium risk a) Security staff at entrances to facilities and mines b) Mine employees in work areas where social/physical distancing is possible and being practiced c) Change room cleaners d) Laundry staff e) Occupational hygienists -personal sampling procedures f) Clerks working at occupational health centres g) Human resource practitioners that interact very closely with people h) Office cleaners iv.
-Low risk a) Office employees b) Control room operators
+Low risk a) b) Office employees Control room operators

-- g.
-Awareness training on the correct wearing; fit testing (where applicable), removal, storage and disposal of PPE is provided to employees. - h.
-Provide receptables for all used PPE. - i.
-Ensure that waste management procedure is in place and that it addresses equipment handling; transport and disposal sites.
+- 8.3.4.11 Ensure that awareness is conducted in respect of correct PPE usage, fit testing (where applicable), removal, storage, disposal and workplace practices required to prevent exposure to SARS-CoV-2.
+Awareness should be conducted as far as possible in predominant language spoken in the peri-mining community area. - 8.3.4.12 Provide receptacles for all used PPE and where applicable receptacles for hazardous biological waste. - 8.3.4.13 Ensure that waste management procedure is in place and that it addresses equipment handling; transport and disposal sites.